Naganivas246/RFID-Door-Lock/README.md

-# RFID-Door-Lock
+# RFID Door Lock

-Arduino RFID smart door lock project
+An Arduino-based RFID security system using RC522 and servo motor.